-Not-so-fun facts about mobile app user retention: Not only do a mere 26.6% of users revisit an app the day after download, but that number drops to 12.1% after two weeks.
+Not-so-fun facts about mobile app user retention: Not only do a mere 24.9% of users revisit an app the day after download, but that number drops to 9.4% after 2 weeks.
+Yes, that's right—the 2-week retention rate for mobile apps is less than 10%.
 And by the 90-day mark, a whopping 71% of app users will have churned completely.

 Compounding those statistics is the fact that the majority of mobile users actually access fewer than 20 apps per month, but spend half of their time using a single app.
 On most mobile devices, that first place prize goes to Facebook, Youtube, Google, Snapchat, or Pandora.

 We wanted to understand why this level of abandonment occurs after a single use—and how the most popular apps are managing to do better.
 (Hint: they’re tackling the problem by creating better user onboarding experiences that shorten time to value and fast-track product adoption.)

 So, we downloaded the top 100 iOS apps, went through their onboarding as if we were first-time users, and recorded the experiences from start to finish.

 In this article, we’ll take a look at what we discovered—and talk about how you can improve your own app’s onboarding patterns to create a positive first-time user experience.

 Before we dive into solutions for your mobile app woes, let’s first take a look at some of the big, overarching issues within mobile today.